50+ Top Automation Testing Interview Questions and Answers

 - Adequate indentation.

-11) On what basis you can map the success of automation testing?
+Following criteria can map the success of automation testing:

 - Defect Detection Ratio